 Plant cuts energy use in wastewater treatment

 In Germany, a wastewater treatment plant wanted to reduce energy and chemical consumption while increasing effluent water quality.
-It used Xylem’s BLU-X platform to predict and calculate the best set points to operate their aerators.
-The solution reduced aeration energy use by 26%, corresponding to 1.1 million kWh annually – enough energy to power 64 homes for one year.
+It used Xylem Treatment System Optimization to predict and calculate the best set points to operate their aerators.
+The solution reduced aeration energy use by 30%, corresponding to 1.1 million kWh annually – enough energy to power 64 homes for one year.